 The Big Dominguez Trail accesses some of the most popular areas of the Dominguez Canyon Wilderness, including waterfalls and rock art.
 The most common access is from the Bridgeport Trailhead or from the Gunnison River at the mouth of Big Dominguez Canyon (if you are arriving by boat).
-The upper end of Big Dominguez Canyon can be accessed on a primitive trail from a small trailhead near the Big Dominguez Campground.
-There is no maintained trail from this trailhead through the canyon to the Gunnison River.
-In places the old trail is overgrown and may require some effort to navigate it.
+The upper end of Big Dominguez Canyon can be accessed from a trailhead at the Big Dominguez Campground (11 miles off CO-141 on a good dirt road suitable for all cars).

 If you are lucky you may spot some desert bighorn sheep along the canyon slopes.

 As cattle are sometimes being moved through this area it is important to remember to leave gates as you have found them, namely closed if it was closed and open if it was open.